 Never apply tea tree oil directly to the skin as it could cause an allergic reaction, particularly if the oil is highly concentrated.
 Mix the oil in some carrier oil like sweet almond oil to dilute it a bit.

 For best results, use a glass bottle.
 Oils such as tea tree oil react with plastic and may cause dangerous chemicals to leech into your repellent.
 Before each use, shake the bottle vigorously to thoroughly mix the oils.
 When applying to pets, rub the repellent under their fur so that it reaches their skin.
+Here is a great wasp repellent spray to keep the flying insects away.

 You can also use a plastic spray bottle that is labeled as safe for oils, like this one.